h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/TwoSum/solution.md

 Algorithm:

 A simple implementation uses two iterations.
 In the first iteration, we add each element's value as a key and its index as a value to the hash table.
-Then, in the second iteration, we check if each element's complement (target−nums[i]target - nums[i]target−nums[i]) exists in the hash table.
+Then, in the second iteration, we check if each element's complement `target - nums[i]` exists in the hash table.
 If it does exist, we return current element's index and its complement's index.
-Beware that the complement must not be nums[i]nums[i]nums[i] itself!
+Beware that the complement must not be `nums[i]` itself!